saraserafino/Statistics_NumericalIntegration_2.0/README.md

 #### What's new
 `moduleCfunctions_py.cpp` provides a Python interface and binding with Pybind11, creating a module called moduleC.
 Everything is unchanged except for the GaussLegendre method, which is implemented with NumPy (in `IntegrationMethods.py`) to avoid the above mentioned memory leaks.
 As numpy.polynomial.legendre module makes only possible to integrate over the interval [-1,1], when defining its test in the main, the interval is internally fixed.<br>
-When possible thanks to SciPy integrate functions, a comparison between the integration with them and the previous methods is made, both in terms of results and time execution (thanks to a time decorator).
+When possible thanks to SciPy integrate functions, a comparison between the integration with them and the previous methods is made in terms of convergence order, result, error, absolute error and time execution (thanks to a time decorator).
 For Midpoint a comparison is not possible since it doesn't exist a function in Python.
 Although it's the same for the two-point Gauss, it's worth a comparison with scipy.integrate.quad, since it integrates between two points.
 Due to this last fact, it would be mathematically inconsistent to compute the convergence order of a method with two nodes, thus it won't be done.
 As explained [here](https://docs.scipy.org/doc/scipy/tutorial/integrate.html), with SciPy's Simpson method, for an odd number of samples that are equally spaced, the method is exact if the function is a polynomial of order 3 or less; if the samples are not equally spaced, then the result is exact only if the function is a polynomial of order 2 or less.
 This means that the Simpson method implemented with C++ should be better, because it has no such limitations.

 ### Analysis and observations